SunPengChuan/wgdi-doc/source/index.rst

 -----------
 ::

-WGDI (identification of whole-genome duplication), a python-based command-line tool that allows researchers to gain insights into \
+WGDI (Whole-Genome Duplication Integrated analysis), a python-based command-line tool that allows researchers to gain insights into \
 recursive polyploidization and doing cross-species genomics alignment analysis. \

 The WGDI suite provides commonly used dotplot, ks, and collinearity analysis workflows together with tools for modeling and visualization,